 Classes will either be delivered online, in virtual classrooms or at one of our centres.
 If you join an online class, it is important that you have easy access to a computer/device with the internet.

 This course also includes a 3 week BAES IT Fundamentals course in order to maximise participation in learning using digital tools and also a Next steps course at the end to help you prepare for the next level.

 As part of your programme of learning, we will support you to develop the skills you need to get a job or a better job.
 Throughout the year, modules covered include Career Coach, All about Money, and Timesheets and Payslips.

 Your English skills need to be at Entry 3 level or above, and you need to have an understanding of some basic maths concepts.

 To gain a place on the course, you must book an initial assessment by phoning the BAES Info Line (0121 303 4318) or one of the BAES centres.
 Initial assessments are carried out either remotely on Zoom, or by a face-to-face assessment at a centre.
 Depending on the results of the assessment, you may be advised to join a different level or course.

-In order to cover all of the course content, you will be expected to carry out at least 2 hours of independent study each week, as well as the 2.5 hours self-study when not attending a class in a centre (blended learning).
+In order to cover all of the course content, you will be expected to carry out at least 2 hours of independent study each week.

 It is important you attend all required sessions and make time to work at home every week, in order to prepare, practise and consolidate your learning.
 The Service has on-line subscriptions to MathsWatch and MyMaths, and you can access videos, quizzes and other activities on our BAES Moodle site.

 Your progress and attendance will be monitored throughout the course.
-After the first progress check in October, you and your teacher will determine if you can cope with the level and amount of work required, and if you have demonstrated good attendance and punctuality, in order to continue with the course.
+After the first progress check, you and your teacher will determine if you can cope with the level and amount of work required, and if you have demonstrated good attendance and punctuality, in order to continue with the course.
 It may be that a more suitable course is recommended.